gnh1201/welsonjs/README.md

 WelsonJS = ***W***indows + ***El***ectr***on***-like + ***Javascript(JS)*** + [Your contribution](https://github.com/sponsors/gnh1201)

+**Note**: WelsonJS is a framework specialized for system programming use cases, so it may differ somewhat from the experience of developing desktop applications using an Electron project.

-Dual license notice: The default license for this project is GPL 3.0.
+**Note**: The default license for this project is GPL 3.0.
 However, if the GPL 3.0 license is not compatible with Microsoft products, it is subject to the MS-RL license.

 ## Sponsors
 - :octocat: [GitHub Sponsors](https://github.com/sponsors/gnh1201)